 Cleaning The Bottom Of A Grill – My Opinion

 I have tried several things to make cleaning the bottom of my grill as easy as possible.
 The best thing is the Aluminum Foil I recommend as the first option.
-It is expensive but it is my experience that it last for a long time and is very strong.
+It is expensive but it is my experience that it lasts for a long time and is very strong.

 You still need to clean your BBQ top to bottom at a certain time and you can read my how to clean a BBQ the easy way article for that.